Q-ACT/JumpyBois/README.md

 # JumpyBois, My first project on GitHub.
-A simple game somewhat like the dinosaur game on google chrome but with added features like more skins for the player
+A simple game for android somewhat like the dinosaur game on google chrome but with added features like more skins for the player